 |Collect a non-standard tax rate for a product or exempt a product from tax||The

-When using account tax settings, you can use the destination-based option to automatically determine an appropriate rate.
+When using account tax settings, you can use the Google determined tax rate option to automatically determine an appropriate rate.
 The rate is calculated based on the user’s location using third-party data.
-For home rule states, you can select the cities and counties in which you have nexus.
-For non-home rule states, it will automatically assume you have nexus in each tax authority in the state.
+For home rule states, you can select the cities and counties in which to collect sales tax.
+For non-home rule states, it will automatically charge sales tax throughout the state.

-- Tax rates are destination based, not origin based.
-The destination-based option is based on the user’s location, so use this method for destination-based states.
-For origin-based states, you may want to consider using the manual option or overriding tax settings with the
+- Tax rates are destination-based, not origin-based.
+Google will determine the tax rate based on the user’s location, so use this method for destination-based states.
+For origin-based states, you may want to consider using the custom tax rate option or overriding tax settings with the

 - Tax exemptions and reduced rates aren’t supported.
-If your product is tax exempt or has a special tax rate, you can’t specify that using the destination-based option.
-Instead override
+If your product is tax exempt or has a special tax rate, you can’t specify that using the Google determined tax rate option.
+Instead, override

 taxsettings with the tax attribute.